 Five previously-filed purported class action complaints filed against us and several of our executive officers were consolidated in March 2009 in the United States District Court for the Eastern District of Wisconsin and Fulton County Employees' Retirement System was appointed as the lead plaintiff.
 The lead plaintiff filed a Consolidated Class Action Complaint (the "Complaint") in June 2009.
 Due in part to its length and structure, it is difficult to summarize briefly the allegations in the Complaint but it appears the allegations are that we and our officers named in the Complaint violated the federal securities laws by misrepresenting or failing to disclose material information about (i) loss development in our insurance in force, and (ii) C-BASS (a former minority-owned, unconsolidated, joint venture investment), including its liquidity.
 The Complaint also named two officers of C-BASS with respect to the Complaints' allegations regarding C-BASS.
 Our motion to dismiss the Complaint was granted in February 2010.
-In

-March 2010, plaintiffs filed a motion for leave to file an amended complaint.
+In March 2010, plaintiffs filed a motion for leave to file an amended complaint.
 Attached to this motion was a proposed Amended Complaint (the "Amended Complaint").
 The Amended Complaint alleged that we and two of our officers named in the Amended Complaint violated the federal securities laws by misrepresenting or failing to disclose material information about C-BASS, including its liquidity, and by failing to properly account for our investment in C-BASS.
 The Amended Complaint also named two officers of C-BASS with respect to the Amended Complaint's allegations regarding C-BASS.
 The purported class period covered by the Amended Complaint began on February 6, 2007 and ended on August 13, 2007.
 The Amended Complaint sought damages based on purchases of our stock during this time period at prices that were allegedly inflated as a result of the purported violations of federal securities laws.
 In December 2010, the plaintiffs' motion to file an amended complaint was denied and the Complaint was dismissed with prejudice.
-In January 2011, the plaintiffs appealed the February 2010 and December 2010 decisions to the United States Court of Appeals for the Seventh Circuit; during oral argument before the Appeals Court regarding the case on January 12, 2012, the plaintiffs confirmed the appeal was limited to issues regarding C-BASS.
-On April 12, 2012, the Appeals Court affirmed the dismissals by the District Court.
-The plaintiffs are entitled to seek review of the Appeals Court decision by the U.S. Supreme Court.
-In June 2011, the plaintiffs filed a motion with the District Court for relief from that court's judgment of dismissal on the ground of newly discovered evidence consisting of transcripts the plaintiffs obtained of testimony taken by the Securities and Exchange Commission in its now-terminated investigation regarding C-BASS.
-We are opposing this motion and the matter is awaiting decision by the District Court.
+In January 2011, the plaintiffs appealed the February 2010 and December 2010 decisions to the United States Court of Appeals for the Seventh Circuit.
+On April 12, 2012, the Appeals Court affirmed the dismissals by the District Court and these dismissals have become final.
+In early July 2012, the plaintiffs re-filed a motion with the District Court for relief from that court's judgment of dismissal on the ground of newly discovered evidence consisting of transcripts the plaintiffs obtained of testimony taken by the Securities and Exchange Commission in its now-terminated investigation regarding C-BASS.
+Their original motion filed in June 2011, was denied without prejudice by the District Court in June 2012, as a result of the opinion from the Appeals Court.
+We will be opposing this motion.
 We are unable to predict the ultimate outcome of these consolidated cases or estimate our associated expenses or possible losses.
 Other lawsuits alleging violations of the securities laws could be brought against us.